 Now we know that everyone should use whichever hand is most comfortable.
 Today, 10 to 12 percent of the world’s population is left-handed.
 It’s not surprising that lefties sometimes feel “left out.”
-Plenty of superstitutions and odd terms exist.
+Plenty of superstitions and odd terms regarding left-handedness exist.

 Left-Hander Superstitions and Terms